NHCMbpppp/NHCM_System/README.md

 1.Download the release file.(.zip)
 2.Unzip.
 3.Add all the shortcuts to "Shortcut" App.
 4.Make sure that you added then all to use.
+# Run
+(1.0-1.52):Run "System" and you can use all the functions in NHCM System.
+(1.6-~):Need app "Reminders" and run "Runner" to use all fuctions in NHCM Sustem.